avacollins/simple-tarot/docs/adr.md

 ## Context

-Both apps will need to employ a library for application state management.
-React Redux is a known standard and works well on both mobile and web.
+Both apps will need to employ apollo client for data fetching from core-api as well as application state management and caching.

 ## Decision

-React Redux will be used to manage global state in both apps.
+Apollo Client in both apps for state management and cache.

 ## Consequences